vmware/load-balancer-and-ingress-services-for-kubernetes/docs/values.md

         cidr: 10.1.1.0/24
         v6cidr: 2002::1234:abcd:ffff:c0a8:101/64

 `v6cidr` may only work for Enterprise license with AVI controller.
 We can provide either `cidr` or `v6cidr` or both.
+Refer to this  for detailed [support matrix](docs/ipv6-support.md) on IPv6 support.

 For all Public clouds, vipNetworkList must be have at least one networkName.
 For other cloud types too, it is suggested that networkName should be specified in vipNetworkList.
 With AVI IPAM, if networkName is not specified in vipNetworkList, an IP can be allocated from the IPAM of the cloud.